dell/csm-operator/tests/README.md

 - Decide on the test suites you want to run, based on the changes made.
 Available test suites can be seen by running `run-e2e-test.sh -h` If multiple suites are specified, the union (not intersection) of those suites will be run.
 - Run the e2e tests by executing the `run-e2e-test.sh` script with desired options.
 Three examples are provided:

-You have made changes to `controllers/csm_controller.go` and `pkg/drivers/powerflex.go`, and need run sanity and powerflex test suites:
+You have made changes to `controllers/csm_controller.go` and `pkg/drivers/powerflex.go`, and need to run sanity and powerflex test suites:

 ```bash
 run-e2e-test.sh --sanity --powerflex